 Magnolia Ranch Trailhead

-The BLM encourages the public to recreate responsibly on public lands and take precautions by adhering to posted grazing signs.
-Specifically, when sheep are present, please avoid conflict with sheep and dog(s) by stopping and dismounting if mountain biking, put your bike between you and the sheep and/or dog(s), walk your bike until you are well past the sheep, keep your distance from the flock, keep your dog(s) leashed at all times, watch for the protection dog(s) and the herder, and remain calm and quiet if dog(s) or sheep approach.
+Sheep operators use dogs to manage and protect their sheep by scaring off predators.
+Specifically, when sheep are present, the BLM advises the public to keep dogs on a physical leash.
+E-collars and voice commands are not sufficient.
+Other recommendations include: stop and dismount if mountain biking; put your bike between you and the sheep and/or dog(s); walk your bike until you are well past the sheep; keep your distance from the flock; and remain calm and quiet if dog(s) or sheep approach.

 Remember your OUTDOOR ETHICS when enjoying your public lands.
 Please RECREATE RESPONSIBLY.